Osinachi-Uro/exam-submision/README.md

 ### Exam Submission

-* The folder named Jenkins-Server contains terraform  files for the deplyemnt of an AWS t2micro instane that will host my Jenkins Server.
+* The folder named Jenkins-Server contains terraform  files for the deployment of an AWS t2micro instance that will host my Jenkins Server.
 This folder also contains a bash script called jenkins-server.sh to be executed as uer data when the instance is being deployed.
-The bash script will install Jenkins, Git, Terraform and Kubectl.
+The bash script will install Jenkins, Git, Terraform, and Kubectl.

-* The folders named SampleApp and SockShop each contain Terraform-Kubernetes deployement files and Jenkinsfiles.
+* The folders named SampleApp and SockShop each contain Terraform-Kubernetes deployment files and Jenkinsfiles.

 1. Jenkins server deployed and running with IP Address *34.207.77.107*